 This makes the combination resume an ideal choice for highly qualified candidates with years of experience, because it allows them to include a high volume of information about their qualifications and skills.

-How to structure your resume
+How to make a professional resume layout

 Now that you know the best layout to use for your own resume, here are some basic formatting rules to help you make yours look professional.

-Set your margins to .63″ by 1″
+Set your margins to .5″ to 1″

 Use a professional font

 The best fonts for your resume are easy to read and formal.
 In most cases, it’s best to stick to classics like Times New Roman, Arial, or Georgia.
-Whatever font you choose, just make sure it’s not overly stylized so employers can scan your resume easily.
+Whichever font you choose, just make sure it’s not overly stylized so employers can scan your resume easily.

-Additionally, the body font on your resume should be no smaller than 10.5 points and no larger than 12.
+Additionally, the body font on your resume should be no smaller than 10 points and no larger than 12.
 The section headers can be roughly 13-14 points.

 Left-align your content